 Since they are needed in almost every area of aerospace technology, they can be found anywhere from the planning stage to testing.
 Because of this extensive range of operational capability, we are always looking for aerospace engineers for the most diverse fields of activity.

 Our engineers are involved in many different international projects.
 On aircrafts like the Airbus A330, A350, A380 and A400M as well as the Airbus helicopters H135 and H145 they work for our client Airbus in Toulouse and in Hamburg, for Airbus Defence and Space in Seville, for Airbus Helicopters in Donauwörth, for EFW in Dresden, and for Lufthansa in Frankfurt am Main.
-Here they carry out various tasks, from production planning, certification of aircrafts, quality and project management, to construction and design.
+Here they take on a wide range of activities from construction and design to manufacturing and production planning, quality and project management and aircraft certification.